 Friends lower the risk of heart disease by half, possibly because of their ability to help you relax.
 Stronger social ties lower your blood pressure, which, in turn, puts the break on heart disease.
 So why not double up on the benefits and spend your ladies-day at the spa?
 Going on a spa break helps you keep that blood pressure low and blow off steam, according to The Huffington Post.

 Or just a spa lunch-break: you don’t have to go on a holiday to get your massage and facial on.
-Several of London’s five-star hotels have added spas open to the public.
+Several of London’s five-star hotels have added spas that are open to non-residential guests.
 You can visit the Away Spa at the W Hotel, one of Four Seasons’ nine treatment rooms, Aman Spa at The Connaught, the opulent Dorchester spa, or the Espa Life Spa at the Corinthia, just to name a few.
-It may not be quite as relaxing as a beach in Portugal, but you can at least save yourself the train fare.
+It may not be quite as relaxing as a beach in Antigua, but you can at least save yourself the plane fare.